-[Insert municipality] Chester contains_approximately [insert acres of Carbonate Rock Areas] acres of no Carbonate Rock Areas [Use ERI Data tab in Data Table] within the municipality, as depicted on Figure 18. [insert Figure number].
+[Insert municipality] The Borough of Stanhope does not contain\any areas approximately [insert acres of Carbonate Rock Areas] acres-of Carbonate Rock Areas [Use ERI Data tab in Data Table] within the municipal boundaries; ty, as depicted on Figure 18[insert Figure number].
 Consider including a description of the surficial geology in the municipality and its relevance to environmental protection issues.
-The narrative can include issues regarding bedrock type, soil type and thickness, location of Highlands Open Waters, stormwater runoff characteristics, etc.]
+The narrative can include issues regarding bedrock type, soil type and thickness, location of Highlands Open Waters, stormwater runoff characteristics, etc.] Formatted: Font: 11 pt, Not Bold